sebvey/dotfiles/README.md

 Le Wagon Data Setup is great -> [Le Wagon Data Setup](https://github.com/lewagon/data-setup).
 Can be followed and adapted :
 - MacOS : Use this brew script instead
+- Oh my Zsh : Use this script instead
-- Dotfiles : Use this
+- Dotfiles : Use this script instead